feitnomore/sysout-handler/README.md

 This code will only print the lines it reads.
 The handling of the line, and actual actions needs to be coded.
 For example, I have a code here that parses the lines and send them to a Kafka Queue.
 This handling would have to be called from `helpers/kubeclient.py` on `readSysout`.

 3. **Environment**
 I encourage you to read all the configuration from the environment.
 We are already doing it for the `POD` name, and `POD` namespace.
 So, for example, if you plan on sending data to a Kafka Topic, add some environment variables on the YAML of the Sidecar (see examples) for the `server`, `port` and `topic`.
-After that, make sure you read on the sysout-handler.
+After that, make sure you read and test them on `sysout-handler.py`.

 4. **Exception**
 There is pretty much no exception handling here.
 Make sure you test it well, and add propor exception handling to your cases.